The Strange Affair of Spring-Heeled Jack

 The series is framed as an alternate history, and takes place in actual locations such as the Cannibal Club and London's East End, involving many notable personalities of the era, such as Florence Nightingale, Charles Darwin, and explorer John Hanning Speke.
 It includes actual historical events, namely the Spring-heeled Jack case, the assassination attempt on Queen Victoria in 1840, the search for the source of the Nile and the development of Darwin's theory of Evolution.

 Plot summary

 A time-traveller from the distant future returns to 1840 to prevent an ancestor from attempting to commit an act of regicide.
 After failing in his mission, he returns to 1837 and recruits the 'Mad Marquess' to find his ancestor and correct the error.
 The result of his interference is an altered timeline in which technological advances have given rise to two scientific classes: 'Technologists' and 'Eugenicists' (See Technologies).

-Sir Richard Francis Burton returns to find his reputation damaged and his second-in-command lionized as the discoverer of the source of the Nile.
+Sir Richard Francis Burton returns to find his reputation damaged and his second-in-command lionised as the discoverer of the source of the Nile.
 He is recruited by the Prime Minister, in the capacity of King's Agent, to investigate the Spring-heeled Jack affair and the strange manifestations plaguing London's East End.